okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/nodejs/integrationsteps.md

 ### Step 2: Enter information in the create account page

-The next step is to enter basic information (for example, email, first, and last name).
+The next step is to enter basic information (for example, email, first name, and last name).
 Create a page that accepts this information.
-The following image shows an example of a create account page.
+The following example shows a create account page.

 <div class="common-image-format">